Attorney general issues ballot title for assault weapons ban

 PORTLAND, Ore.
 (AP) — Oregon’s attorney general has released a certified ballot title for an initiative that would restrict the sale of assault weapons and high-capacity magazines in the state.

-The Oregonian/OregonLive reports the new title released Wednesday states that the initiative prohibits assault weapons and large capacity magazines unless the items are registered with Oregon State Police.
+The draft version stated the possession or transfer of the weapons or the magazines would be criminalized with exceptions under the initiative.

+A ballot title for a measure is restricted to 15 words and must give the subject matter, according to the state Department of Justice.

-The initiative would define assault weapons as certain semi-automatic rifles and pistols that use detachable magazines and have other military-style features.
+The initiative that petitioners are working to get on the November ballot would define assault weapons as certain semi-automatic rifles and pistols that use detachable magazines and have other military-style features.

+In addition to restricting assault weapons, the initiative would ban the manufacture and sale of magazines that hold more than 10 rounds of ammunition.
+Law enforcement and military personnel would be exempt.

-Existing owners of these guns would be required to register with the state and pass criminal background checks.
+Existing gun owners would be required to register with the state and pass criminal background checks.
 Failure to do so would result in criminal prosecution.

+The office of state Attorney General Ellen Rosenblum reworked the caption and the explanation of the initiative’s effects following the release of the draft title in April.

+The state Department of Justice reviewed the more than 1,000 comments, department lawyer Denise G. Fjordbeck said in a letter to the Secretary of State’s office Wednesday.

+“While many of the comments simply stated support or opposition to the proposed measure, many hundreds suggested specific language for use in the ballot title,” Fjordbeck said.

-Petitioners must submit more than 88,000 signatures by early July for the initiative to make it on the November ballot.
+Petitioners must submit 88,184 signatures by early July for the initiative to move to the ballot.

 Information from: The Oregonian/OregonLive, http://www.oregonlive.com